 - Mood Swings

-The infographic below illustrates a more visually appealing depiction of sugar’s affect on our bodies and the amount of sugar in some of our most favorite daily treats.
+The infographic below illustrates a more visually appealing depiction of sugar’s effect on our bodies and the amount of sugar in some of our most favorite daily treats.

-Aside from reducing the amount of foods you eat that are depicted on the infographic above, try the following:
+Aside from reducing the number of foods you eat that are depicted on the infographic above, try the following: